DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 to face the elephants as if to confirm his observation.
-“And that’s pretty much all there is to say.”’[^02chapter1_2] Nonetheless, as of January 2018, the video has received over 44 million views and nearly four hundred thousand comments from viewers.
-This video represents a key moment in media history, however it was not the first, and perhaps not the most important video to be posted online.[^02chapter1_3]
+“And that’s pretty much all there is to say.”’[^02chapter1_2] Nonetheless, as of January 2018, the video has received over 44 million views and nearly four hundred thousand comments from viewers.[^02chapter1_3] This video represents a key moment in media history, however it was not the first, and perhaps not the most important video to be posted online.

 In the years since, online video has been transformed from an expensive to distribute media-form to one which can be networked, shared,